February 25, 2021•1,110 words

 Don't misunderstand me...
 Even with 2FA, please do NOT use passwords like that!

 I urge everyone to use strong passwords as well as 2FA.
 And where 2FA is not offered, you better be using an extremely strong password.
 That means a minimum of 14-16 positions long, with upper case, lower case, numbers and special characters.
 Then ask yourself why you are doing business with a company that doesn't offer 2FA. 🤔 Unsure about your password strength?
-Check it here.
+Check it here or here.